 VB.NET program that uses Convert.ToInt32 Module Module1 Sub Main() ' The input string you want to convert to Integer.
 Dim text As String = "500" ' Convert to an Integer.
 Dim value As Integer = Convert.ToInt32(text) ' Writes 500 to screen.
 Console.WriteLine(value) End Sub End Module Output 500

-> Here we see what happens when you try to parse a String that does not contain a numeric value as an Integer.
+Exceptions.
+Here we see what happens when you try to parse a String that does not contain a numeric value as an Integer.
 You will get a System.FormatException.
-This may or may not be a disaster.

-> The tester-doer pattern is how Microsoft implements the TryParse method.
+Tester-doer.
+This pattern is used for TryParse.
 First, the code sees if the parsing will succeed.
 If this test succeeds, it will do the parse.
-This avoids costly exceptions and excess complexity.
+This avoids costly exceptions.

 Integer:Sometimes code that uses Strings where Integers are better.
 We can convert Strings that contain Integers to actual Integers.Integer

 And:This can improve compatibility.
 It can lead to improved error-checking.
 Integers are easier to test.

 Parse examples.
 Integer.Parse and TryParse are helpful.
 These functions are the most important and widely-used ones for converting integers to strings.